Sponsored Projects Certificate Program

 Requirements: In order to receive the Certificate in Administration of Sponsored Projects, an individual must complete all of the following requirements:

-Research Compliance Foundations is an 8-session (9-session for CUMC) classroom course that provides an overview of sponsored project regulatory requirements and related Columbia roles, responsibilities, and policies.
+Research Compliance Foundations is an 8-session (9-session for CUIMC) classroom course that provides an overview of sponsored project regulatory requirements and related Columbia roles, responsibilities, and policies.
 The course is taught by Columbia subject-matter experts from key research-related offices across the University.

 Sponsored Projects Essentials is a 5-session classroom course that covers pre-award and post-award operational processes and requirements.
 The course is taught by subject-matter experts from Sponsored Projects Administration and Sponsored Projects Finance.
 Note: certain sessions of the Foundations course are prerequisites for Essentials.